A novel class of functionals for perturbative algebraic quantum field theory: Technical details on microlocal analysis

 is separately continuous.
 As both these spaces are barreled, by Proposition 28 in \cite{Dabrowski2014}, it follows from Theorem 41.2 in \cite{Treves1967} that it is in fact hypocontinuous. \end{proof}

 We turn to proving Lemmas \ref{Curveiscontinuous} and \ref{CurveisSmooth}.
-The proofs rests on another lemma, which we prove first. \begin{lemma} If $u$ is a smooth curve $\mathbb{R}\to \sE'(\mathbb{R}^n)$ for some $n\in\mathbb{N}$, then the Fourier transform of $u$ defines a smooth function
+The proofs rest on another lemma, which we prove first. \begin{lemma} If $u$ is a smooth curve $\mathbb{R}\to \sE'(\mathbb{R}^n)$ for some $n\in\mathbb{N}$, then the Fourier transform of $u$ defines a smooth function

 given by

 \end{lemma} \begin{proof} For $\xi\in \mathbb{R}^n$, we define the oscillatory function

 where $\langle,\rangle$ denotes the Euclidean scalar product on $\mathbb{R}^n$.
 Suppose that $t_m \to t\in \mathbb{R}$ and $\xi_m \to \xi \in \mathbb{R}^n$, let $\epsilon > 0$ and define the set $B=\{e_{\xi_m} \, | \, m \in \mathbb{N}\}\subset \sE(\mathbb{R}^n)$.
 As the map $\xi \mapsto e_\xi$ is continuous and $\{\xi_n\, | \, n \in \mathbb{N}\}$ is bounded, $B$ is bounded as well.
 Due to the fact that $u$ is continuous with respect to the strong topology, we can find a $\delta>0$ such that